Instagram

 Tom Carbon

 Tom has always been my nickname.
-Short, catchy, easy to remember.
-Much like how I like to be around people; entertaining, sharing stories, chasing good moments wherever they show up.
+Short.
+Catchy.
+Easy to remember.
+Much like how I try to be around people; entertaining, sharing stories, chasing good moments wherever they show up.
+I once managed to turn a broken bicycle chain in Cambodia into a three-hour dinner invitation.
+That kind of thing tends to happen when you travel slowly enough.

 Carbon arrived later.
 Literally.

-For a long time I made the same choices many of us do: traveling fast, consuming without thinking twice, moving on to the next thing before the last one had properly landed.
-That started to change when I slowed down and began paying attention.
+For a long time I made the same choices many of us make.
+Flying without thinking twice, eating whatever was convenient, moving on to the next thing before the last one had properly landed.
+Not because I didn't care; it just honestly never crossed my mind that the slower version might be the more interesting one.

-Not overnight.
-Through meeting people who live closely with nature; who cook with what's growing around them and make thoughtful choices without turning it into a philosophy or a brand.
-That's where I discovered how much creativity hides in everyday habits.
-In what people eat, how they travel, how they adapt to the place they're in.
+That shifted gradually, through meeting people along the way who live closely with what's around them.
+People who cook with ingredients they picked that morning, who heat their house with wood from the forest next door and who make thoughtful choices without turning it into a manifesto.
+That's where I first noticed how much creativity hides in ordinary habits; in what people eat, how they get around, how they turn a place into home with whatever the land gives them.